ts-ua/carbon-erp/README.md

 $ cp ./.env.example ./.env
 ```

-After you've set the enviroment variables to the output of `npm run db:start` you can run
+After you've set the environment variables to the output of `npm run db:start` you can run

 ```bash
 $ npm run db:build     # run db migrations and seed script